 Shanthi has a broad public law practice with particular expertise in Public Inquiries and Inquests, Immigration and Asylum Law.

 Shanthi’s practice has been informed by her experience working with local community groups in the UK and internationally into her work.
 Before coming to the Bar, Shanthi worked in international development policy and human rights.
 She coordinated a network of civil society organisations from Africa and Asia advocating on international development policy.
-She was regularly invited as a Panel Speaker on human rights and development by UN Agencies and International NGOs and has spoken at events held in Cambodia, Philippines, Thailand, Switzerland and Vietnam.
+She was regularly invited as a panel speaker on human rights and development by UN Agencies and International NGOs and has spoken at events held in Cambodia, Philippines, Thailand, Switzerland and Vietnam.

 Shanthi is committed to access to justice and is happy to provide pro bono advice to campaign groups and NGOs.